coder102510/Jade.js/README.md

 ```javascript
 $style($("p"), "color", () => Math.random() * 360 + 90);
 ```
-Explanation: Gets all the p elements and makes their font color random.
+Explanation: Gets all the p elements and makes their font color random * 360 + 90 (done by the arrow function in the 3rd parameter).
 #
 To create DOM events, use this syntax:
 ```javascript